tony-aw/tinycodet/README.md

 The `tidyoperators` R package adds the following functionality:

-- Infix logical operators for exclusive-or, not-and, not-in, `grepl`, number-type, and string-type.
+- Additional infix logic operators.
-- Safer (in)equality operators for floating numbers.
+- Safer (in)equality operators for float numbers.
 - Infix operators for In-place modifiers for mathematical arithmetic.
-- An in-place modifying unreal replacer operator.
 - Infix operators for string arithmetic, string sub-setting, and their in-place modifying equivalents.
 - Infix operators for row- and column-wise rank-based re-ordering of